sleepymountain/AHNAppointmentChecker/README.md

 Checks the website for appointments every five minutes, in the background and when it finds them it will send a windows notification and open the website in your default browser.

+## Installation:
-Everything is packed into the binary release so that you don't have to install any dependencies.
+> Everything is packed into the binary release so that you don't have to install any dependencies.

 Uses External Dependencies:
 ```